How Much to Invest in an Investment Property

 The easiest way to over-capitalise on any investment property is by not setting a budget for repairs or renovations.
 You need to know precisely how much you can spend on the property before you start.
 For every dollar you invest, you should expect at least double in return.

-Maintain your property to avoid major repairs
+Maintain your investment property to avoid major repairs

 To reduce having to invest in major renovations, keep your property in a good state at all times.
 Change agents if your property manager isn’t informing you of maintenance issues – you need to be on top of all issues and fix them before they become a major problem.
 Keep paint fresh, garden neat, deck oiled, repair roofing problems and gutters clean.
 These simple improvements can save you thousands and prevent you from over-capitalising.